 Shoal Bay Country Club

-Boasting their exquisite ocean views, recently refurbished Shoal Bay Country Club is the perfect venue for the freshest locally sourced seafood, invigorating cocktails and of course their whimsical views.
+Boasting their exquisite ocean views, Shoal Bay Country Club is the perfect venue for the freshest locally sourced seafood, invigorating cocktails and of course their whimsical views.
 Sitting just streets away from Tomaree National Park, Shoal Bay Country Club knows how to cater for all of its guests.
 Pair your oysters with a Honey Rhubarb Sour ($19) cocktail that’s infused with Finlandia Vodka, Licor 43, lemon juice and house-made rhubarb puree.

 The Morrison Bar and Oyster Room

-Sitting on the bank of River Tamar and just a stroll away from Launceston’s Royal Park is Hallam’s Seafood Restaurant.
-Serving an extensive range of locally sourced seafood, guests will surely fall in love with Hallam’s menu with of course a dash of their picturesque views.
-The waterfront venue opened early 1996 and since then they’ve managed to befriend local farmers and sustainable fisheries that circle the Tasmanian waters.
+Sitting on the bank of River Tamar and just a stroll away from Launceston’s Royal Park is Hallam’s Waterfront Seafood Restaurant.
+Serving an extensive range of locally sourced seafood, guests will fall in love with Hallam’s menu, and their picturesque views.
+The waterfront venue opened early 1996 and since then have managed to befriend local farmers and sustainable fisheries that circle the Tasmanian waters.
 Of course, living up to their title of one of Australia’s best oyster bars and restaurants, Hallam’s Oyster Shed will serve up freshly shucked delicacies that can be served with one of six sauces available.

 The Drunken Admiral

-Winning Tasmanian Hospitality Awards for the Best Seafood Restaurant in 2012, The Drunken Admiral is destined to be a jolly good time.
-Dowsed with nautical décor and sitting on the bank of River Derwent, The Drunken Admiral serves only freshly shucked Tasmanian oysters with a range of toppings.
+Winning the Tasmanian Hospitality Awards for the Best Seafood Restaurant in 2012, The Drunken Admiral is guaranteed to be a jolly good time.
+Decorated with nautical décor and sitting on the bank of River Derwent, The Drunken Admiral serves only freshly shucked Tasmanian southeast oysters with a range of toppings.
 Choosing your the range of accompaniments for your oysters will definitely be the hardest decision, as their range includes Devil Fired, Skin Roasted Garlic, Crispy Bacon Grilled or Sesame and Ginger, to name a few.
 From shot to shuck, end with the Bloody Mary Oyster Shooter ($7.90) that is served with a shot of Tasmanian 666 Vodka, tomato juice and lemon.

 Rockwall Bar and Grill

 Just a step away from Salamanca Lawns is renowned Rockwall Bar and Grill – sitting in Hobart’s dining precinct.
-Lined in sandstone walls and featuring a back rock feature wall; Rockwall appreciates its nature-inspired décor and fresh, locally produced food.
+Lined with sandstone walls and featuring a back rock feature wall, Rockwall appreciates its nature-inspired décor and fresh, locally sourced produce.
 Their specialty is of course the oysters and other seafood sourced from nearby Bruny Island.
 Pair your oysters with Rockwall’s signature The Rockwall Blue 250g ($44) that is stuffed with a creamy blue cheese.

-Located in Adelaide Casino, Sean’s Kitchen is one of South Australia’s leading restaurants.
-Named after head chef Sean Connolly, after one visit you’ll soon understand why Sean’s background in the dining world.
-Offering various dining experiences; whether it is their Chef’s Table, private mezzanine level or simply just a drink by the bar – Sean’s Kitchen has it all.
+Located in SkyCity Adelaide, Sean’s Kitchen is one of South Australia’s leading restaurants.
+Named after head chef Sean Connolly, after one visit you’ll soon understand why Sean’s background in the dining world is so renowned.
+Offering various dining experiences whether it is their Chef’s Table, private mezzanine level or simply just a drink by the bar – Sean’s Kitchen has it all.
 Oysters are sourced from South Australia aquacultures such as Coffin Bay and Smoky Bay, and are best paired with a classic or craft cocktail like the Belvedere Citrus, St Germain and Midori-infused Fleur Verte ($20).

 2K.W.
 Bar and Restaurant

 Stretched out on King William Street in the heart of Adelaide is 2K.W.
 Bar and Restaurant.
 Awarded with 2018’s Certificate of Excellence, the venue is the perfect getaway for an after work cocktail or simply a heavenly meal.
-Filled with a bar, a terrace area and a garden perched over King William Street, 2K.W. is bound to draw you in.
-Only supplying the freshest and locally sourced oysters from South Australia that are shucked upon request.
-Pair with a Botanic Garden that’s topped with vermouth, prosecco and cucumber.
+Featuring a bar, a terrace area and a garden perched over King William Street, 2K.W. is bound to draw you in.
+Only supplying the freshest and locally sourced oysters from South Australia that are shucked upon request, pair with a glass of sparkling NV Alpha Box & Dice Prosecco from McLaren Vale.

 The Boatshed Restaurant

 Sitting on the bank of the Swan River, The Boatshed Restaurant offers guests tantalizing 180-degree views of nearby Perth City and Kings Park.
 With the city playing as the perfect backdrop, regardless of the reason for the visit the panoramic views will surely have you bewitched.
-Pair your freshly shucked oysters with Charles Pelletier Blanc de Blanc (Burgundy, France) and The Boatshed’s Campari and orange cured Tasmanian salmon.
+Pair your freshly shucked oysters with Charles Pelletier Blanc de Blanc (Burgundy, France) and The Boatshed’s Grilled Tasmanian Salmon Fillet ($38) served with a capsicum puree.

 The Apple Daily

 Found within the walls of Perth’s Print Hall, The Apple Daily definitely lives up to its title of the best Asian restaurant within the CBD.
 Named after a Hong Kong daily newspaper, the restaurant surely does fit the history of Print hall (former print house).
-Apart from the honorable food menu, The Apple Daily specialises in housing Taiwanese whisky, sake and house-made liquor.
-If oysters aren’t of first preference, definitely try the grilled Linley valley pork spare ribs with tamarind, lime and chili then head over to Bobs Bar.
+Apart from the honourable food menu, The Apple Daily specialises in housing Taiwanese whisky, sake and house-made liquor.
+If oysters aren’t of first preference, definitely try the Sticky Coconut 14hr Braised Beef Short Ribs ($36) or the Crispy Fried Humpty Doo Barramundi Wings (from $18)

 Sitting in the cove north of Frances Bay, CHOW is a casual dining scene serving the freshest, spice infused South East Asian cuisine.
 With everything from pork pancakes, to sugar cane prawns, paw paw salad, lamb korma and even a caramelized fish clay pot.
-Of course, the locally sourced oysters are shucked upon request and will go swimmingly with a Metropolitan cocktail filled with vodka, lemongrass, lychee and fresh lemon served in a lychee ice sphere.
+Of course, the locally sourced oysters are shucked upon request and are served with a lemongrass, ginger, lime and chilli sauce.
+Don’t forget to try one of their delectable cocktails.

 If there are two things Shucks Bar knows how to do, it’s serving up the freshest seafood and two, shucking only the best oysters available.
 Sitting on Manly’s Esplanade and overlooking Manly Boat Harbour, Shucks Bar takes pride in only serving the best, daily delivered produce to its guests.
 Whether you like it raw and straight from the ocean or topped with the best flavours – Shucks Bar has it all.
 We guarantee you’ll be hooked!

 Washing up on Burleigh Heads Beach shoreline is The Fishhouse.
-With iconic oceans views of the Gold Coast from every angle inside, The Fishhouse is perfect for any occasion where the best seafood is wanted.
-With their menu changing daily based off seasonal produce delivered, The Fishhouse is guaranteed to be fresh and flavorful.
+With iconic waterfront views of the Gold Coast from every angle inside, The Fishhouse is perfect for any occasion where the best seafood is wanted.
+Featuring an ever-changing menu based off the seasonal produce delivered, The Fishhouse is guaranteed to be fresh and flavourful.
 Pair your Moonlight Flats oysters with a glass of Josef Chromy Cuvée Brut.